jajaio/alphaquest/devlog.md

 Lots of bug fixes.
 I love being able to play the game as a whole.
 After all this time working on it, I can finally go through it relatively smooth.
-But, the battle engine seems like it could have a bit more diversity... maybe having a chance the player or monster will miss their attack?
+But, the battle engine seems like it could have a bit more diversity...
+Maybe having a chance the player or monster will miss their attack?
 I may work on that once a stable beta is out.

 # February 2nd, 2016
 I finally have a stable beta!
 Going to have some friends test it for me and patch up any accidental bugs.
 I have more I want to add to the full game, but it's best I walk before I run.

+# February 4th, 2016
+Patched gold bugs, works great now(I think.)
+I feel stupid for making these bugs in the first place, but whatever.
+I wonder how many more bugs are laying around...

+# February 8th, 2016
+A few more tweaks.
+Nitpicks for the most part, a few bug patches too.
+I think I'm gonna add a boss fight soon, since the game doesn't have much of a point yet.
+Adding Ascii battle animations to give more of a charm off.